victoriza/synch/README.md

 	        .environmentHost("sandbox.sinch.com")
 	        .build();

-<p>Make sure to fill in app-key and app-secret with the key and secret you generated when creating an app in the dashboard!
-Then, tell the sinch client that you want to have calling in your app, and finally, start the client:</p>
+<p>Make sure to fill in app key and app secret with the key and secret you generated when creating an app in the dashboard.
+Then, tell the SinchClient that you want to have calling in your app, and finally, start the client:</p>

     sinchClient.setSupportCalling(true);
     sinchClient.start();